ImperialCollegeLondon/complex-number-game/INSTRUCTIONS.md

 # The normal levels

 People who know some basic Lean tactics should be able to have a go at these.
+Open the relevant project files in VS Code and fill in all the `sorry`s.

 * Level 1: sqrt(-1), is at `src/complex/I.lean`